civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 # Authentication Providers

+CiviForm supports applicant and admin authentication via OpenID Connect (OIDC).
+We use [pac4j](https://www.pac4j.org/) for auth which hides most of gritty details.
+But many auth providers don't fully implement spec or have minor deviations from the spec.
+In those cases we need to dig into spec to debug and fix issues.
+Specs can be found here: https://openid.net/connect/.
+You can find debugging tips at the end of this page.

-This page will go over the implementation and configuration steps for currently supported authentication providers.
+Below we'll go over the implementation and configuration steps for currently supported authentication providers.
 A Civiform deployment should have exactly one admin authentication provider and one applicant authentication provider configured.

 ## Admin Authentication